mortenthenriksen/Idle-RPG/README.md

 - Make the upgrade tab for the damage
 - Make the inventory :)
 - add skill to the game (more attacks)
-- add crit
+- add crit, add player stats (movement speed), monster movement speed
+- What makes my game fun?
-- make enemies drop gold
+-